 Steps consist of a sequence of Risers and Treads, as illustrated opposite.
 In some instances, particularly on internal building work, a step may have a nosing and the horizontal distance between nosings is referred to as the going .

 A riser of less than 75mm is more of a 'trip' than a 'step', and anything greater than 225mm is a bit of a challenge.
-Document M of the Building Regs recommends a maximum of 150mm and a minimum of 75mm.
+Document M of the Building Regs recommends an ideal of 150mm to 170mm.
 The tread should be as wide as practicable, but never less than 280mm; personally, we design steps with a minimum tread of 300mm, although 450mm is much more comfortable for users.

 ....or is it?